AI invoice processing: How AI-based invoice automation helps AP teams

 When Jason Hershey became VP of Finance and Accounting at the Hospital Association of Oregon, he inherited strong processes—but outdated, manual systems.
 Invoices were emailed as attachments, approvals came through scattered replies, and check runs required printing, stamping, and mailing.
 Nothing was connected to their accounting system, which meant hand-keying each entry twice and constantly double-checking for errors.

-To modernize the process, Jason turned to Ramp.
+To reduce their invoice processing time, Jason turned to Ramp.
 With Ramp Bill Pay, his team could upload invoices directly into the platform, route them automatically for approval, and issue payments—without waiting for a weekly batch or re-entering data into their accounting system.
 Department heads gained visibility into what they were approving and everything stayed in sync.

 “Doing it the old way probably took a good 10 hours per AP batch,” Jason says.
 “Now it just takes a couple of minutes between getting an invoice entered, approved, and processed.”